Lab 2 - C++, CMake & IDE

 add_executable(my_program src/main.cpp src/lib.cpp)

-Now try co compile project.
-In the project folder follows:
+Now compile the project.
+From the project folder, run:

-cd my_project_dir # go to your project directoyr
+cd my_project_dir # go to your project directory

 cd build # enter the build folder